eldesgonzales/lbycldsfinals/README.md

 3. Input your credentials when prompted
 4. Enter the following command:

->`cf push LASTNAME-Rainfall -m 256M -p build/libs/AddressBookAppSQL.war`
+>`cf push [LASTNAME]-Rainfall -m 256M -p build/libs/AddressBookAppSQL.war`

+### D. Language Translator ###
+1. Go to the dashboard, create a Service of Language Translator.
+2. Bind it into your app.